-My last blog dealt with word use that I and many others find confusing: different from vs. different than and compared to vs. compared with.
+My last blog dealt with word use that many — including me — find confusing: different from vs. different than and compared to vs. compared with.

 Earth vs. earth